Flooding near Vancouver Lake in February 1996.

 - Travel in parts of the county was difficult because of landslide and road closures.

-- More 100 county roads and five bridges were damaged.
+- More than 100 county roads and five bridges were damaged.

 - Railways were closed in the Lakeshore area.

 Most residential evacuations occurred in Woodland, immediately north of Clark County in Cowlitz County.
-The community was ravaged by flooding from the North Fork of the Lewis River.
-President Clinton visited Woodland and toured flood-damaged homes in Cowlitz County on Feb.
+The community was ravaged by flooding from the North Fork Lewis River.
+President Bill Clinton visited Woodland and toured flood-damaged homes ion Feb.
 14, 1996.

 Flooding occurred along the Columbia River and other waterways.
 The average river level for the Columbia River is 7 to 8 feet in winter.
 On Feb.
 9, 1996, the river crested at 27.2 feet, more than 11 feet above its flood stage.